TomasGarciaDev/object-management-software/README.md

 3. Select an object from the dropdown to link it
 4. Linked objects will appear in the list below the search field
 5. To remove a link, click the "x" button next to the linked object

+## Deployment & Platform Choice

+For deployment, I selected **Amazon AWS S3** as it provides a **scalable, reliable, and cost-effective** solution for hosting a static React application.
+AWS S3 offers:

+- **High availability** with built-in redundancy.
+- **Seamless integration with CloudFront** for fast global content delivery.
+- **Low cost** compared to managed frontend hosting.
+- **Security & fine-grained access control** with IAM policies.

+At **Zolar.de**, we leveraged **AWS with CI/CD pipelines** for efficient cloud-based deployments, ensuring scalability and automation.
+This experience has made me comfortable working with AWS for hosting static applications while ensuring smooth development workflows.

+For the **GUI**, I followed **React with Context API**, as it ensures maintainability, scalability, and a clean state management approach while avoiding unnecessary dependencies.
+I also prioritized usability, implementing an intuitive UI with autocomplete search, modals for editing, and object relations management to enhance the user experience.

 ## Project Structure